madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-create-a-project/convert-a-request-to-a-project.md

 ---
-title: Convert a request to a project
+title: Create a project from a request
 description: Learn how to review request information, select the right project template, and convert the request into a project.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8969
 ---
-# Convert a request to a project
+# Create a project from a request

 In this video, you will learn how to: